WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Digital_Mission1.md

 icon: material/medal
 ---

-This entire mission is <span style="color: red;">READ ONLY</span>

 ## Mission Objective

-In this mission, you can review the tasks required to complete the basic web chat configuration.
-All the configurations shown in this mission are preconfigured for you in this lab.
-This serves as a reference guide in case you wish to build this integration for your customer in the future.
+In this mission, you need to complete web chat configuration tasks, including creating a Chat Asset, linking it to a Channel, and test website.
 ## Build

 ### Task 1.
 Find your Service.